 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Unfortunately, the transmission of information via the internet is not completely secure.
+Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.

-Once we have received your personal data, we will use strict procedures and security features to prevent unauthorised access.
+Once we have received your personal data, we will use strict procedures and security features to prevent unauthorized access.
 Therefore, we urge you to take every precaution to protect your personal data on the internet.